 Only call 111 if you cannot get help online.

-For more information about how to protect yourself and others visit the national
+For more information about how to protect yourself and others visit the NHS website

 Find information here about your rights and entitlements to access NHS Care if you are an overseas visitor, refugee or asylum seeker, from the Gypsy, Traveller or Roma Communities or homeless.